Densetsu no Starfy 2: Gameplay

-Starfy himself can run, jump, and attack via spinning; he also gains access to various transportation objects and animal familiars from the previous game in the series as the games progress.
+Starfy can run, jump, and attack via spinning; he also gains access to various transportation objects and animal familiars from the previous game in the series as the games progress.
 Unlike its predecessor, Densetsu no Starfy 2 usually has a certain number of stages per area, with each stage split up into four sub-stages.
 Ogura's children, as boss characters, hide at the end of each world's final stage.
 Most of the other stages' goals are centered around retrieving a lost or stolen item for another character.
 There are many items to collect and many enemies to defeat.
 Players can move Starfy on land by running and jumping, but when Starfy is in watery areas, Starfy can move more freely, push obstacles, and so on.
 Like its predecessor, this game also includes minigames, some of which are similar to Atari's Breakout series.

 Development

-Nintendo and Tose immediately moved on to develop Densetsu no Starfy 2, after the release of its predecessor.
+Nintendo and Tose moved on to develop Densetsu no Starfy 2, after the release of its predecessor.
 It took less than a year for Nintendo and Tose to develop and release it.
 Like its predecessor, Nintendo and Tose aired animated television commercials for Densetsu no Starfy 2, as well as releasing some promotional merchandise, such as a music album that includes songs sung by Kazuki Saya, all related to the game.
 Likewise with its predecessor, the game was planned to be released in China on the iQue Game Boy Advance system, but this release was cancelled due to high piracy.
 However, the Chinese translation was fully completed, and it can be played through emulation.